Grecian Benefactor Takes Care Of The Legal Fees For The Estranged Husband Of Missing Mother Jennifer Dulos

 — WCBS Newsradio 880 (@wcbs880) August 20, 2019

-A woman named Sky Mercede is one of the many people doing whatever they can to help find Jennifer.
+A man named Sky Mercede is one of the many people doing whatever they can to help find Jennifer.
 Mercede has been passing out flyers with the missing mother’s information on them, according to The Advocate.

 “Our hope is that people will see this and they’ll talk about it.
-We need to continue to get the word out there and keep this going, so that maybe someone out there will see this and come forward with something that can help this investigation,” she said.
+We need to continue to get the word out there and keep this going, so that maybe someone out there will see this and come forward with something that can help this investigation,” he said.